• Homeschool Costuming

 THE ASSIGNMENT

-My daughter, who is in her second year of college, is taking an incredibly wonderful honors class in the humanities with three different professors, whom we’ve come to know in the last year.
+My daughter, a college sophomore, is taking an interesting honors class in the humanities with three different professors, whom we’ve come to know in the last year.

-Because the course covers history, art, and literature of the Renaissance, it is team taught by those professors.
+Because the course covers history, art, and literature of the Renaissance, it is team taught by those professors, each an expert in one of those areas.

-On the first day they were assigned presentations with room for creativity, which includes costumes.
+On the first day they were assigned presentations with room for creativity, which the professors assured my daughter, includes costumes.

 RENAISSANCE COSTUME